Breastfeeding Smaller Newborns

 Babies born over 7 pounds typically clusterfeed the first week to build mother's milk supply until it reaches 25-30 ounces per day and then they maintain this amount the rest of the year (surprising, isn't it?!).3 This increase doesn't happen nearly as quickly for babies born under 7 pounds.
 For example, a baby who is 5 pounds at discharge from the hospital will probably take a month to get over 7 pounds and up to mature intake (25-30oz).
 During the first month, the smaller baby will likely only be taking in about 20oz of breastmilk per day (beginning around day 7 of life).
 The dilemma is that it becomes harder to increase milk supply after the first few weeks.
 Our bodies are programmed to reach peak production quite quickly and after that to maintain it.
 Many mothers of small/preterm babies struggle to build their milk supply in the second month if they did not reach peak production in the first month.

-If your baby is currently under 7 pounds and exclusively breastfeeding, it may be wise to pump twice a day (or more if your lactation consultant advises) as a buffer for your milk supply.2 This will allow your body to quickly and easily reach full milk production during the first month so that baby can naturally grow into it later.
-Try a routine of pumping once in the A.M. and once in the P.M..
+If your baby is currently under 7 pounds and exclusively breastfeeding, it may be wise to pump a few times per day as a buffer for your milk supply.2 This will allow your body to quickly and easily reach full milk production during the first month so that baby can naturally grow into it later.
+Try a routine of pumping once in the A.M. and once in the P.M. or as your lactation consultant advises.
+You may need to pump more often than this if your baby is taking very small feeds (under 2 ounces).
 Pump both breasts immediately after breastfeeding but only for about 10 minutes.
 This way you are only taking the leftover milk that baby did not drink and not taking milk from his next feeding.
 Use hands on massage and compression to get out every last drop as shown in the link here.
-The quantity you will be able to pump each session could be as little as 1 oz (quite common) or possibly as much as 4 oz (less common).
+The quantity you will be able to pump each session may range from 1-4 ounces.
 If your baby is growing well right now you can freeze this extra milk for future use.
 If baby is gaining less than one ounce per day, this pumped milk should be supplemented back to baby.1,2 If you follow this routine until your baby is 7 or 8 pounds, you will have a comfortable stash of breastmilk saved up in your freezer.
 Better yet, you won't be wrestling with low milk supply when your baby is ready to take in larger feedings at the breast.

 1 Breastfeeding the Late Preterm and Early Term Baby, Academy of Breastfeeding Medicine Protocol # 10